Absolute Bliss consciousness belongs to the depths of everyone’s heart.

 — Maharishi Mahesh Yogi

-We also know this state of consciousness as transcendental consciousness, ground state, or as the 4th state.
 Maharishi Mahesh Yogi is one of a group of Indian gurus that brought meditation to Western culture in the 1950s.
 His popularity grew to worldwide status when the rock group the Beatles endorsed him and his meditation technique in 1967.
+His primary aim was to bring meditation to the West.
+He called the system of meditation Transcendental Meditation (TM).

 What is Bliss Consciousness?

-This is the term Maharishi uses to describe the higher state of consciousness one reaches when using his technique.
-This is the main goal of meditation.
+There is a simple universal process for reaching this state of consciousness.
 We know the generic version of this form as Japa Meditation.
-This form comes from the Yoga Sutras of Patanjali.
+This technique comes from the Yoga Sutras of Patanjali.
 So, this process has a rich tradition.
-And, we find similar processes around the world.
+Many authorities regard this technique is the centerpiece of the eight limbs of Yoga.
 Thus, making this simple but powerful technique a building block for consciousness exploration.

 If you are learning the Japa form of the technique, be sure the instruction includes three phases: